Ion Channel & Transporter Screening Technology: Illuminating the Cellular Gateways

 ICR 12000- High-Throughput Drug Screening Technology

-The ICR 12000 is designed for ultra-high throughput ion channel screening of compound libraries, incorporating multi-channel sampling and enhanced automation features.
-Based upon the versatility, precision, and sensitivity of Aurora Biomed’s atomic absorption spectroscopy (AAS) instruments, the ICR 12000 is suitable for both ligand-gated and voltage-gated ion channels using cell-based flux assays.
-With the robustness of Aurora Biomed’s ICR technology, the reader offers high sensitivity for both electrogenic and electroneutral channels and transporters.
-The incredible 60,000 samples per day throughput of the ICR 12000 enables ion channel researchers to access compound QT liability early in the drug discovery process.
+The ICR 12000 stands as a dedicated system designed for achieving ultra-high throughput in ion channel screening of compound libraries.
+This system integrates multi-channel sampling and advanced automation features for enhanced efficiency.
+Leveraging the versatility, precision, and sensitivity characteristic of Aurora Biomed’s atomic absorption spectroscopy (AAS) instruments, the ICR 12000 is adept at assessing both ligand-gated and voltage-gated ion channels through cell-based flux assays.
+Thanks to the robustness of Aurora Biomed’s ICR technology, this reader excels in delivering high sensitivity for both electrogenic and electroneutral channels and transporters.
+Its remarkable throughput of 60,000 samples per day empowers ion channel researchers to proactively evaluate compound QT liability during the early stages of the drug discovery process.

 Ion Channel Readers (ICR) Applications: